 Until October 2014 when only monthly expirations were used, if both expiration months had more than 30 days left (e.g. 32 and 67 days), the first month’s weight was greater than 1 and the second month’s weight was negative.

 Calculating the VIX: Final Steps

 Having calculated the 30-day variance, we then need to take the square root to transform variance into standard deviation (which is the traditional way how volatility is quoted and VIX is no exception).

 The last step is to multiply the result by 100.
 While volatility usually is in percent, the VIX is volatility times 100.
 For example, if VIX is 22, it means that a hypothetical S&P500 option with 30 days to expiration has annualized implied volatility of 22%.

-- The old methodology used only at the money options.
-Under the new methodology, a wide range of strikes enters VIX calculation.
+- The old method used at the money options only.
+Under the new method, a wide range of strikes enters VIX calculation.

-- The exact way how volatility is derived from option prices has changed.
-The old methodology used an option pricing model.
-The new methodology uses a direct formula.
+- The exact way how volatility is derived from option prices is different.
+The old method used an option pricing model.
+The new method uses a direct formula.

 As you can see, the change in 2003 was much more significant then the one in 2014.
 The pre-2003 method index is still being calculated and published by CBOE under the ticker symbol VXO.
 The two methods of course produce different index values, although the differences are not that big and the two indices (VIX and VXO) react to the same market conditions in a similar way.

 Daily historical data is available starting from 1990 for the VIX, from 1986 for VXO (therefore VXO data covers the very interesting events of October 1987).